I Want To...

 The School of Medicine Financial Aid Office will review student files on a rolling basis.
 Completed applications received by the priority application date (as listed on the institutional financial aid application and instructions) will be given first consideration in the award process.
 Student applications received after that date will be awarded based on availability of funds.
 Students must apply each year for financial aid.

 - Renewal FAFSA.
 If you have previously filed a FAFSA or renewal FAFSA, you can save time by updating that data by using the renewal form.
 The Department of Education is no longer mailing paper renewal forms, so you must file electronically to use this option.
-You will need your PIN (Personal Identification Number) to access the system.
+You will need your FSA ID to access the system.

 - Be sure to list The Johns Hopkins University School of Medicine school code E00235 as a recipient of your data.

-- Complete the Need Access application electronically at http://www.needaccess.org
+- Complete the CSS Profile application electronically at https://student.collegeboard.org/profile .
+SOM School code 5346.

-- Minimal application fee is charged for processing.
-Fee structure information and other options for applying are located at http:://www.needaccess.org
+- $25 application fee is charged for processing.
+Fee structure information and other options for applying are located at https://student.collegeboard.org/profile

-- Access Group, a needs analysis servicer for graduate and professional schools, assist students and parents with completing the application.
-They may be contacted at (800) 282-1550 or via email firstname.lastname@example.org
+- Profile, a needs analysis servicer used to award institutional aid, assists students and parents with completing the application.
+They may be contacted at 305-420-3670 or via email firstname.lastname@example.org

-- View “Before You Apply” and “How to Apply” areas of the website before completing the application.
-Note that the Need Access Applications must be completed with student, spouse, and parental (both custodial and non-custodial) information.
+- View the CSS/Financial Aid Profile Overview, tutorial and student guide on the profile website before completing the application.
+Note that the CSS Profile Application must be completed with student, spouse, and parental (both custodial and non-custodial) information.